 Acupuncture for Insomnia

-Acupuncture, on the other hand, has no long-term risks associated with it and has been shown, in a range of studies, to be safe.
+Acupuncture, has no long-term risks associated with it and has been shown, in a range of studies, to be safe.
 It is also been shown to be at least as, if not more, beneficial than drug treatment for insomnia.
 So much so that the World Health Organisation recommends acupuncture ‘because its therapeutic effect has been shown’.

 A systematic review that used 46 randomized-controlled trials, which included a total of 3811 patients, showed that acupuncture improved sleep quality and was better than drugs at increasing the total sleep duration.
 They concluded that ‘acupuncture appears to be effective in treating insomnia.’
 Other systematic reviews also show results favouring acupuncture.

 Similar results have been found in secondary insomnia.
 One systematic review concluded that in patients with insomnia related to cancer, ‘[acupuncture] may be superior to sham acupuncture, drugs or hormones therapy’.
 Another concluded that ‘acupuncture could be effective for treating insomnia after stroke’.